Weh Island

-Weh Island (Indonesian: Pulau Weh), often known as Sabang after the city of which the island is administrated, is a small active volcanic island to the northwest of Sumatra, 45 minutes by fast regular ship or 2 hours by ferry from mainland, Banda Aceh.
-It was originally connected to the Sumatran mainland and became separated by sea after the volcano's last eruption in the Pleistocene era.
+Weh Island (Pulau Weh, Pulo Wèh) is a small active volcanic island to the northwest of Sumatra in Indonesia, also known as Sabang after the city situated on the northeast end of the island, whose area of 122.13 km2 includes the whole island as well as several offshore islets.
+It had a population of 43,527 at the official mid-2023 estimate.
+It is 45 minutes by fast regular ship or 2 hours by ferry from the mainland port of Banda Aceh.
+It was originally connected to the Sumatran mainland and became separated by sea after the stratovolcano's last eruption in the Pleistocene era.
 The island is situated in the Andaman Sea.

 The island is known for its ecosystem; the Indonesian government has declared 60 km2 of inland and sea around the island as a wildlife protection area.
 A rare megamouth shark species was found on shore and the island is the only habitat for the threatened toad, Duttaphrynus valhallae (formerly Bufo valhallae).
 Coral reef areas around the island are known for their large variety of fish species.

 Geography

-Weh Island is located in the Andaman Sea, where two groups of islands, the Nicobar Islands and Andaman Islands, are scattered in one line from Sumatra to the north up to the Burma plate.
+Weh Island is located in the Andaman Sea, where two groups of islands, the Nicobar Islands and Andaman Islands, are scattered in one line from Sumatra to the north up to the Burma Plate.
 The Andaman Sea lies on an active moving small tectonic plate (microplate).
 A complex geological fault system and volcanic arc islands have been created along the length of the sea by the movement of the microplate.

 The island lies about 15 km off the northernmost tip of Sumatra.
 The island is small at only 121 km2, but mountainous.
-The highest peak is a fumarolic volcano, 617 m high.
+The highest peak, Cot Kulam, is a fumarolic volcano, 617 m high.
 The last known eruption is estimated to have occurred in the Pleistocene age, as a result which the mountain partially collapsed and was filled by the sea, forming a separate island.

 At a depth of 9 m, close to Sabang city, underwater fumaroles emerge from the seabed.
-At Gapang Beach (Gapang is name of a kind of a tree), one hour from Balohan Port to the west, there are also underwater fumaroles which are suitable for diving and are called Hydrothermal Point.
+At Gapang Beach, one hour west of Balohan Port, there are also underwater fumaroles which are suitable for diving and are called Hydrothermal Point.
 A volcanic cone is found in the jungle.
 There are three solfatara (mudpot) fields on the island: one is 750 m southeast of the summit and the others are 5 km and 11.5 km northwest of the summit, on the western shore of Lhok Perialakot bay.

 There are four islets surrounding Weh Island: Klah, Rubiah, Seulako, and Rondo.
 Among those, Rubiah is well known for diving tourism, because of its coral reefs.
 When traveling to Saudi Arabia was only possible by sea, Rubiah was used as a place of quarantine for Indonesian Muslims during the Hajj pilgrimage season.